vmware-archive/hillview/docs/userManual.md

 * Parquet files: allows the user to [read the data from a set of Parquet files](#reading-parquet-files).

-* Orc files: allows the user to [read the data from a set of ORC files](#reading-orc-files).
+* ORC files: allows the user to [read the data from a set of ORC files](#reading-orc-files).

 * DB tables: allows the user to [read data from a set of federated